hipe/tmx/plugin/doc/issues/011-model-centric-operator-branch.md

 related articles:

-• in [#bs-042] "this fun problem" we learn of way you can lock yourself out of extensibility with inheritence when implementing something like the tree model.
+• in [#bs-042] "this fun problem" we learn of way you can lock yourself out of extensibility with inheritance when implementing something like the tree model.

 • in [#099.A] trending away from sub-clients, we whine about them there.